Adarsh Gourav: Career

 He was scouted to sing for Raell Padamsee's theatre company.
 He also sang for films like Black and White and Chal Chalein.

 Although his acting career began when he was 14, Adarsh seriously started pursuing acting when he was cast to play one of the primary characters in a film titled "Banana", produced by John Abraham Entertainment and directed by Sajid Ali.
-While in his final year of college at Narsee Monjee College of Commerce, he worked with Anurag Kashyap in his short film "Clean Shaven" with Radhika Apte.
+While in his final year of college at Narsee Monjee College of Commerce, he worked with Anurag Kashyap in his anthology short film "Clean Shaven" with Radhika Apte.
 The next year he was cast as the lead in Rukh alongside Manoj Bajpayee and as one of the antagonists in Sridevi's Mom.
 To work on his craft, he took a break and went to The Drama School Mumbai in 2016.
 After finishing school, he worked in the Amazon production "Die Trying" and the TVF production Hostel Daze.
 He also played Prince Tarquin in the NCPA production "Lucrece" directed by Paul Goodwin in 2017.
 In 2018, he worked with Academy nominee Deepa Mehta on her Netflix series Leila.

 After a few months of not being able to find any acting work, he was called in for an audition of The White Tiger.
 His portrayal of Balram Halwai in the Netflix film has been lauded by all as the "star of Ramin Bahrani's film", with the Evening Standard saying, "Gourav is nuanced and utterly engaging as Balram Halwai, a bright peasant who morphs from lickspittle chauffeur into something more ruthless." and Variety calling it a "small marvel".
 The Telegraph said Gourav "gives the definition of a breakthrough performance" The Entertainment Weekly called him "a largely unknown actor whose soulful combination of sheer will and vulnerability should, in a just world, win him the kind of accolades that helped make Slumdog's Dev Patel a star.
 For his performance, Gourav was nominated for the Film Independent Spirit Award for Best Male Lead and was also nominated for the BAFTA for Best Actor.

-Singing career

-Gourav learnt Hindustani classical music for nine years under different Gurus.
-In college, he was the lead vocalist for a progressive rock band called "Oak Island".